-Transgender actress Trace Lysett works on the show and says the actor made lewd and sexually suggestive remarks to her repeatedly and pressed himself against her in a sexual manner during a break in filming.
+Transgender actress Trace Lysette works on the show and says the actor made lewd and sexually suggestive remarks to her repeatedly and pressed himself against her in a sexual manner during a break in filming.

-While Lysett hasn’t filed an official complaint with the show’s parent company, Amazon, officials at the studio say they will add the allegation to the investigation currently underway.
+While Lysette hasn’t filed an official complaint with the show’s parent company, Amazon, officials at the studio say they will add the allegation to the investigation currently underway.
 So far, she has presented no proof that her allegations are true.

 Amazon writers were working on the fifth season of the hit show when the first allegation was made and reports from the team have suggested they will write Tambor out of the season entirely as a precaution.

 Van Barnes, Tambor’s former assistant, accused him of harassment last week and Tambor forcefully denied the charge, calling Barnes a “former disgruntled” employee.

 “I adamantly and vehemently reject and deny any and all implication and allegation that I have ever engaged in any improper behavior toward this person or any other person I have ever worked with,” Tambor said.
 “I am appalled and distressed by this baseless allegation.”